griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 # 7-vi.
 Proposed improvements

 ### Update data sets on the MGI FTP site
+- Use a larger data set that has not been so heavily downsampled
 - Put the original UHR and HBR instrument data on the FTP site
 - Put the instrument data for the new hcc1395 data on the FTP site
 - MGI notes on this data will be here: https://confluence.gsc.wustl.edu/display/CI/Cancer+Informatics+Test+Data